• Home

 A Squire Boone Jr. Timeline

-1744 Squire Boone Jr. (the subject of this timeline) was born on October 5th, to Squire and Sarah Boone in Berks County, Pennsylvania.
+1744 Squire Boone Jr. (the subject of this timeline) was born on October 5th, to the Boone family in Berks County, Pennsylvania.
 He was younger than his famed brother, Daniel Boone by ten years.

 1747 At age five, his family relocated to the Shenandoah Valley, near Winchester, Virginia.

-1749 His family again relocated … this time to the Yadkin Valley in Rowan County, North Carolina.
+1749 The family again relocated … this time to the Yadkin Valley in Rowan County, North Carolina.

 1759 At age 15, Squire was sent back to Pennsylvania to apprentice as a gunsmith under his cousin Samuel Boone.